 Candidates are not scheduling the actual date of the exam section when submitting an online application.
 Date selection will be made by the candidate after receipt of the NTS.

 The NTS provides detailed information to the candidate on how to contact a Prometric testing center and schedule the appointment to sit for the exam section.
-The NTS notification is sent by email from NASBA to the candidate after payment is made through the payment coupon.
+The NTS notification is also available online in the NASBA Candidate portal after payment is made through the payment coupon.
 A NTS is valid for 12 months from the issue date (except for a BEC NTS, which will expire Dec.
 15, 2023, the last day that section is offered, and cannot be extended, transferred or refunded).

 Candidates who have previously received a payment coupon for an exam section or sat for any part of the CPA exam are considered re-exam candidates.